 The final step was to put the dresser drawers back in and place the dresser in place.
 The dresser looks so much better with the drawer pulls aligned.

 I love how the dresser turned out.
 Since it’s in the center of the wall when you enter the room, it provides a wonderful focal point.
-And the drawer pulls in the large drawer align with the pulls in the smaller drawers.
+The drawer pulls in the large drawer align with the pulls in the smaller drawers.
 I can’t believe I waited 35 years to fix that.